 Three: Hurricane Harbor

 In the mood to chill on Boogie Beach or take on a few high-velocity adventures on the Wahoo Racer?
 Either way, Hurricane Harbor has a little something for everyone, and a few million gallons of cool blue water to do it in.
 If you’re playing with younger kids, be sure and check out Hook’s Ship, featuring four small slides, shallow water and sprayers.
 Open May through September.
 Get discounted Hurricane Harbor tickets.

 Four: Free Play Arcade

 Get your fingers warmed up for Pac-Man, Mario Bros, Donkey Kong, Space Invaders, and tons more.
-Arlington’s newest arcade is so dang fun that you just might find an excuse to visit even when the kids are staying with Grandma.
-The concept is simple: Pay $10 a head, then, play as many games as you want for as long as you want.
+Free Play, located in downtown Arlington, is so dang fun that you just might find an excuse to visit even when the kids are staying with Grandma.
+The concept is simple: Pay $10 a head to play as many games as you want for as long as you want.
 And they serve food, too!

 Four: K1 Speed

 Vroom, vroom!
 Enjoy high-speed racing in first-class style at this indoor karting paradise that features top-performance electric karts and a lobby that’s part motoring museum and part arcade.
 K1 is suitable for all ages and experience levels.
 Open daily and late.
 Find out more about K1 Speed.

 If you’re looking for something different, Breakout Games is likely one of your best options.
 This ultra-exciting, choose-your-own-storyline gaming adventure challenges you to unravel real-time mysteries by cracking codes, solving puzzles and following clues.
 All ages welcome.